magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_living-in-the-world-with-dhamma.md

 The teaching of the Buddha is the unchanging truth, whether in the present or in any other time.
 The Buddha revealed this truth 2,500 years ago and it’s been the truth ever since.
 Nothing should be added to or taken away from it.
-The Buddha said, ‘What the has laid down should not be discarded, what has not been laid down by the should not be added to the teachings.’
+The Buddha said, ‘What the *Tathāgata* has laid down should not be discarded, what has not been laid down by the *Tathāgata* should not be added to the teachings.’
 He ‘sealed off’ the teachings.
 Why did the Buddha seal them off?
 Because these teachings are the words of one who has no defilements.
 No matter how the world may change, these teachings are unaffected, they don’t change with it.
 If something is wrong, even if people say it’s right doesn’t make it any the less wrong.
 If something is right, that doesn’t change just because people say it’s not.
 Generation after generation may come and go but these things don’t change, because these teachings are the truth.

 Now, who created this truth?
 The truth itself created the truth!
 Did the